-Emmaus existed till 1967 in the Holy Land as a village, located approximately 30 km west of Jerusalem, on the border between the mountains of Judea and the valley of Ayalon, not far from where the road from Jaffa to Jerusalem splits into two branches: northward through Beth-Horon and southwards, through Kiryat Yearim.
+Emmaus existed as a village in Palestine until 1967, located approximately 30 km west of Jerusalem, on the border between the mountains of Judea and the valley of Ayalon, not far from where the road from Jaffa to Jerusalem splits into two branches: northward through Beth-Horon and southwards, through Kiryat Yearim.
 Due to its strategic position, Emmaus played an important administrative, military and economic role in the region at certain points of its history.
-The first mention of Emmaus is found in the 1st Book of Maccabees, chapters 3-4, in the context of the war of Judas the Maccabee against the Greeks (the 2d c.
-BC), see Hasmonean period.
+The first textual reference of Emmaus is found in the 1st Book of Maccabees, chapters 3-4, in the context of the war of Judas Maccabee against the Greeks (the 2nd c.
+BC)., see Hasmonean period.

 “From Bet Horon to the Sea is one domain.
 Without regions?
 Rabbi Johanan said, ‘still there is Mountain, Lowland, and Valley.
 From Bet Horon to Emmaus (אמאוס) it is Mountain, from Emmaus to Lydda Lowland, from Lydda to the Sea Valley.
 Then there should be four stated?
 They are adjacent’.”
 (Jerusalem Talmud, tractate Sheviit 9, 2; H. Guggenheimer, trans., Berlin-N.Y.
 2001, p.609)